gjmcn/atomic-agents/docs/README.md

 npm install @gjmcn/atomic-agents
 ```

-In the browser using Skypack CDN:
+Alternatively, import directly from the Skypack CDN (browser only):

 ```js
 // import everything as AA